Your PCN

 Please request an appointment with a clinical pharmacist by asking your Primary Care Provider if a referral is right for you.

-Mental Health Clinicians are registered professionals offering a range of supports to individuals and families.
+Mental health clinicians are registered professionals offering a range of supports to individuals and families.
 They will work with you, providing time-limited support to help with the challenges and issues that you are facing in your life.
 They can also help connect you with services, support, and resources in the community.

 If you require counseling, the clinician will work with you to help address your immediate mental health challenges in the short term, while helping you to build healthy coping skills for the long term.

-The PCN Mental Health Clinicians support individuals with mild to moderate mental health and social concerns.
+The PCN mental health clinicians support individuals with mild to moderate mental health and social concerns.
 These are defined as mental health concerns that impact a person’s ability to engage in regular life activities, such as work, participating with family and friends, and carrying out daily tasks and routines.
 Typically, patients are able to engage in these activities to some degree but not to the level they prefer.

-Your Mental Health Clinician utilizes solution-focused, brief therapeutic intervention and can support you with such issues as:
+Your mental health clinician utilizes solution-focused, brief therapeutic intervention and can support you with such issues as:

 • Depression and anxiety